 For lemon polenta cake:

-- ¾ cup polenta or yellow cornmeal
+- ¾ cup instant polenta, or instant yellow cornmeal

 - ¾ cup all-purpose flour